This week, a lot shifted at once, and the sense of stability I usually rely on felt harder to find.

 Finding your footing

-And it really is going to be okay.
+- It’s uncomfortable, but it really is going to be okay

 I will be okay.